 Companies used to spend their marketing and advertising dollars on print ads, billboards, and television commercials, but the modern marketing mix is much more complex and nuanced.
 Not only are there new media properties where advertisers can buy space – social media, podcasts, mobile apps – the type of content used in marketing has evolved as well.
 Over time, consumers have developed a heightened sense of distrust toward traditional advertising and brand messaging.
 Instead, they prefer to consult and confide in their peers or communities of likeminded individuals when making their purchase decisions.
 These sea changes in both the advertising landscape and consumer behavior have caused companies to adapt their strategies accordingly, and now we’re seeing an influx of brands using the voices of real people in their marketing.

 Using real people in your marketing can manifest itself in different ways.
 Some companies employ bloggers in niche industries to help tell their stories.
 Others partner with sampling communities to put their products in the hands of potential brand advocates in exchange for authentic testimonials and honest feedback about the product.
 Some major universities have even entrusted their student bodies with taking over their Snapchat accounts for extended periods of time.
-At Bazaarvoice, we help brands and retailers leverage ratings and reviews generated by real consumers to help lift awareness, consideration, and conversion.
+At Bazaarvoice, we help brands and retailers leverage ratings and reviews and visual content generated by real consumers to help lift awareness, consideration, and conversion.

 Some refer to this as word-of-mouth marketing; others may call it influencer marketing or brand advocacy.
 No matter what you call it, this form of marketing profoundly resonates with consumers because it’s more relatable and genuine.
 The adoption of these powerful marketing strategies is growing considerably.
 According to Digiday, 66% of more than 200 marketers surveyed have an influencer marketing strategy in place.
 Separate research reveals that marketers spent between $25,000 to $50,000 per influencer marketing campaign in 2016 and anticipate that this will likely double to $50,000 to $100,000 in 2017.
 With brands allocating a larger portion of their marketing budgets toward these types of campaigns, we can expect to see more product endorsements, sweepstakes and giveaways, and social media takeovers from real people populating our feeds.